augmentedfabricationlab/robotic_knitcrete/README.md

 ## Requirements for Form-Finding

 * [Rhinoceros 3D 7.0](https://www.rhino3d.com/): Update Rhino to the newest version
-* EQlib (install EQlib and EQlib-Mkl via the Rhino Package Manager)
+* EQlib (install EQlib and EQlib-Mkl via the Rhino Package Manager).
+Choose the newest "0.1.x" version (not  "0.2.x")
 * [Karamba 3D](https://www.karamba3d.com/download/): Download the file and install the FREE version